Ukraine tensions: US alleges Russian plot to fake invasion pretext

 This could then be used to justify an attack on Ukraine, the officials said.

-The officials said the plan could involve staging and filming a faked attack.
+The plan could involve staging and filming a faked attack, they said.

 It would show corpses and destroyed locations, faked Ukrainian military equipment, Turkish-made drones and actors playing Russian-speaking mourners, they said.